qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The MP_RETIRE_CONNECTION_ID frame (type=0x21) is an extension of the RETIRE_CONNECTION_ID frame defined by {{I-D.ietf-quic-transport}}.
 It keeps its ability to indicate that the end-host will no longer use a Connection ID that was issued by its peer.
-The multipath extensions link Connection IDs to uniflows.
-Therefore, this frame must contain the Uniflow ID on which it applies.

 The format of the MP_RETIRE_CONNECTION_ID frame is shown below.